void4/multiclicker/README.md

 allow instant travel with clicks

-can only craft and travel with clicks (time)
+can only craft and travel with clicks (time) - can pay less than required but have to wait for travel

 trade only with gold